etclabscore/ECIPs/ECLIPs/ECLIP-etcbyz.md

 __Interoperability__: establishing and maintaining interoperable behavior between Ethereum clients is important for developers and end-user adoption, yielding benefits for all participating chains (eg. ETH and ETC).

 __On Immutability__: Introducing new opcodes in the VM has the potential to change behavior of existing contracts; in the case where previously an arbitrary invalid bytecode series (yielding _invalid opcode_) would now be assigned a meaning, and thus could generate or return a value other than _invalid_.
-In essence, this means "possibly making music where there was only noise before."
-There is a concern that this behavior change contradicts an essential promise of Immutability, since an existing failing smart contract is liable to become a succeeding (not failing) contract, albeit in a hypothetical case of extreme coincidence and gross misuse of an opcode.
-In counterargument to this concern are two critical points:

-1. account states remain unchanged
-2. the "Homestead" hardfork established a precedent for this type of change, having introduced the `DELEGATECALL` opcode at block 1,150,000.

-With these arguments in place, along with precedence and expectation for other continuing and varied consensus-impacting protocol upgrades (eg soft- and hard-forks), it follows that the definition of Immutability is not extended to guarantee perfect consistency for future _behavior_ of historical account states, but only to only to guarantee the immutability of the account states themselves.

-Adding opcodes and precompiled contracts to the EVM increases its functionality (only in an extremely rare case of gross misuse would be seen to _change_ it's functionality), and should be considered a feature upgrade rather than a modification.
+Adding opcodes and precompiled contracts to the EVM increases its functionality at the potential cost of sacrificed ideals of "Immutability."
+The above referenced EIP1707 specifies an introduction of contract account versioning that would enable a guarantee that historical versions of an EVM would be always be available and configured per contracts, enabling eternally reproducable contract behavior.

 ### Implementation